DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Richard_Graham_def/index.markdown

 feeling of a profound sense of distance between the time before search engines, hyperlinking, and the web, and our wholly futuristic contemporary situation.
 It is as if we have passed one of, if not *the*, major technological watersheds.
-Carr goes on to describe how, 'The Internet, an immeasurably powerful computing system, is subsuming most of our other intellectual technologies.
+Carr goes on to describe how the internet, 'an immeasurably powerful computing system, is subsuming most of our other intellectual technologies.
 It’s becoming our map and our clock, our printing press and our typewriter, our calculator and our telephone, and our radio and TV.'[^4]